SlumberDemon/sofa/README.md

 #### type

-> Tpye how color data is represented.
+> Format in which color data is represented.
 (Note: can only be hex/argb)

 #### Usables